Frax USD (frxUSD) — Risk Report

 frxUSD is collateralized by a basket of tokenized Treasury products: BlackRock BUIDL (via Securitize), Superstate USTB and USCC, WisdomTree WTGXX, plus USDC (Circle), AUSD (Agora), and JTRSY (Centrifuge).
 Per LlamaRisk’s July 2025 review the collateral ratio was about 103.7%, and despite the BlackRock-forward marketing, Superstate funds (USTB + USCC) represented over 90% of backing in aggregate at that time.
 T-bill quality is excellent; the concentration in a single fund manager is the risk vector.
 The current public framing emphasizes custodian diversification, but the live split could not be independently re-verified on this pass — treat the ≈90% Superstate figure as the last confirmed reading, not a guarantee of today’s mix.

-A consolidated proof-of-reserves feed now exists, but it isn’t currently readable. frxUSD integrated Chaos Labs Proof of Reserves in late 2025 to publish on-chain collateralization attestations as the token expands cross-chain.
-This is a real transparency improvement over launch — but when checked on 2026-06-08, the frxUSD PoR card on the Chaos dashboard rendered empty (”—”) while sibling feeds (USDe, AUSD, USDT0) populated normally.
-So the PoR “exists but is currently unverified”; the fallback remains the underlying-fund attestations (EY for USTB/WTGXX, PwC for BUIDL).
+A consolidated proof-of-reserves feed now exists, but we still have not been able to read it. frxUSD integrated Chaos Labs Proof of Reserves in late 2025 to publish on-chain collateralization attestations as the token expands cross-chain.
+This is a real transparency improvement over launch — but it has now failed verification on two consecutive passes, by two different failure modes: on 2026-06-08 the frxUSD PoR card rendered empty (”—”) while sibling feeds (USDe, AUSD, USDT0) populated normally, and on 2026-08-13 oracles.chaoslabs.xyz did not resolve at all from our environment.
+That second failure may well be transient or local to us — but the practical status is unchanged, and it has been unchanged for two months: the PoR “exists but is unverified.”
+The fallback remains the underlying-fund attestations (EY for USTB/WTGXX, PwC for BUIDL).
 There is no third-party audit of the frxUSD stablecoin contracts themselves (see Contracts below) — the audits cover the underlying funds, not the token.

 Exit liquidity & redemption